 Editor: change the text as below, page 314, line 24, [2]

-In case of digital beamforming transmission, the non-EDMG PPDU waveform for the iTXth transmit chain shall be defined as:
+In case of digital baseband beamforming transmission, the non-EDMG PPDU waveform for the iTXth transmit chain shall be defined as:

 Editor: change the text as below, page 318, line 18, [2]

-In case of digital beamforming transmission, the PPDU waveform of the pre-EDMG and Data fields for the iTXth transmit chain shall be defined as:
+In case of digital baseband beamforming transmission, the PPDU waveform of the pre-EDMG and Data fields for the iTXth transmit chain shall be defined as:

 Editor: change the text as below, page 320, line 14, [2]

-In case of digital beamforming transmission, the PPDU waveform of the pre-EDMG fields for the iTXth transmit chain shall be defined as:
+In case of digital baseband beamforming transmission, the PPDU waveform of the pre-EDMG fields for the iTXth transmit chain shall be defined as:

 Editor: change the text as below, page 324, line 7, [2]

-In case of direct mapping, indirect mapping and digital beamforming, the EDMG preamble and Data field waveform for the iTXth transmit chain shall be defined as:
+In case of direct mapping, indirect mapping and digital baseband beamforming, the EDMG preamble and Data field waveform for the iTXth transmit chain shall be defined as:

 Editor: change the text as below, page 327, line 6, [2]

-In case of direct mapping, indirect mapping and digital beamforming, the EDMG preamble, EDMG-Header-B and Data field waveform for the iTXth transmit chain shall be defined as:
+In case of direct mapping, indirect mapping and digital baseband beamforming, the EDMG preamble, EDMG-Header-B and Data field waveform for the iTXth transmit chain shall be defined as:

 Editor: change the text as below, page 313, line 8, [2]

-This standard defines four basic mappings for the EDMG PHY, namely, direct mapping, indirect mapping, digital beamforming and spatial expansion.
+This standard defines four basic mappings for the EDMG PHY, namely, direct mapping, indirect mapping, digital baseband beamforming and spatial expansion.
 Provided below are examples of spatial mapping methods and Q matrices that might be used in different cases.

 Editor: change the text as below, page 313, line 19, [2]

-Digital beamforming, NSTS ≤ NTX: the spatial mapping matrix Q is a rectangular matrix of size NTX by NSTS composed of complex values that might be defined based on some knowledge of the channel between beamformer and beamformee.
+Digital baseband beamforming, NSTS ≤ NTX: the spatial mapping matrix Q is a rectangular matrix of size NTX by NSTS composed of complex values that might be defined based on some knowledge of the channel between beamformer and beamformee.

 CID 1399